mankitha0606-lgtm/SQL-DataWarehouse-Project/README.md

 Develop a modern data warehouse using SQL Server to consolidate sales data and enable analytical reporting and business decision-making.

 #### 📌 Specifications
-  Data Sources
+  1.Data Sources
    - Import data from two operational systems:
         ERP System
         CRM System
    - Data is provided as CSV files
-  Data Quality
+  2.Data Quality
     - Perform data cleaning
     - Handle missing values
     - Resolve data inconsistencies
-  Data Integration
+  3.Data Integration
     - Combine ERP and CRM datasets
     - Build a single analytical data model
-  Scope
+  4.Scope
     - Focus only on the latest dataset
-    - Historical tracking is not required Documentation
+    - Historical tracking is not required 5.Documentation
     - Provide clear documentation of the data model and transformations

 ---